Key Takeaways

 - Is the timing right?
 If you're sending the link 3 days after the job, try same-day instead.

 - Is the message right?
-If nobody's responding to email, switch to SMS.
+If nobody's responding to email, switch to SMS or WhatsApp.

 Over 3 months at 2-3 per week, you'll have 25-40 new reviews.
 That's enough to move the needle in the map pack for most local searches.
-Combined with a properly optimised Google Business Profile and solid local SEO, it's often the only work a small business needs to start seeing real results.
+Combined with a properly optimised Google Business Profile and solid local SEO, reviews are one of the highest-leverage ways to get more customers for your small business.

 If you want someone to set up the full system for your business and handle the rest of your local SEO, book a free call.
 I'll look at your current review count, your competitors' reviews, and tell you exactly what's realistic for your area.